When is p-hacking detectable?: Detectable and Undetectable -hacking

-Selective reporting means that the meta-analyst does not observe a random sample of $T$ because some $t$-scores are truncated.
+Selective reporting means that the meta-analyst does not observe a random sample of $T$ because some $t$-statistics are not reported.
 Let $R$ be the event that $T$ is reported.
-The meta-analyst instead observes draws from the conditional distribution of the reported $t$-scores: $T|R$.
+The meta-analyst instead observes draws from the conditional distribution of the reported $t$-statistics: $T \mid R$.
 Reporting is called {\it selective} if $R$ depends on the realization of $T$.
-For example, small values of $T$ may go unreported (e.g. by publication bias) or the researcher may repeatedly draw correlated $T$ with the same $h$ until they draw a large one and then stop.
-The form of selective reporting can be almost anything.
-In this paper, we will focus on three leading examples of selective reporting described below.
+For example, small values of $T$ may go unreported (e.g. by publication bias) or the researcher may repeatedly draw correlated $T$ with the same $H$ until they draw a large one and then stop.